matthid/fsharpasynctrace/Readme.md

 ﻿
 ### FSharp Async Tracing

-This Library allows you to trace you async workflows in F#.
+This Library allows you to trace you async workflows in F# (FSharp).

 ### Using